 What You Need To Know About the FDA’s Mixed Device PMA Approval Report Card

-If working with the FDA sometimes feels like reading tea leaves the Quarterly Update on Medical Device Performance Goals gives us more than our usual share of relatively hard data.
+The FDA’s Quarterly Update on Medical Device Performance Goals gives us more than our usual share of relatively hard data.
 It’s a breath of fresh air, even if the breeze isn’t always positive.

 “Under the new user fee agreement, the FDA has committed to significant improvements for total review time goals.”

-For example, the FDA reports that, at least as of earlier this year, industry Premarket Approval (PMA) efforts might be improving a bit in some areas but still have a ways to go in several others.
+In the Mixed Device PMA Approval Report Card, the FDA reports that, at least as of earlier this year, industry Premarket Approval (PMA) efforts might be improving a bit in some areas but still have a ways to go in several others.
 Broadly speaking, the data shows that 88 percent of PMAs were approved in 2016 as of June 30.
 That’s the most recent data cited in the report and while it sounds like something to cheer about, it’s important to recall that 95 percent were approved in 2015.